Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Inverse cascade breakdown for weak rotation.

 \section{Inverse cascade breakdown for weak rotation.}

 We now add (weak) rotation around the vertical axis to the dynamics of the convection layer.
 Weak rotation implies that the dimensionless Rossby number remains well above unity, in our case $\Ro \gtrsim 2.5$, see e.g. \cite{Stevens2009}.
 This distinguishes the present cases from several investigations in the geostrophic regime of convection at ${\rm Ro}\ll 1$, which we will address in detail in the final discussion section.
-Figure \ref{fig:1} demonstrated already that the aggregation process to a supergranule is interrupted when the rotation is sufficiently strong.
-Thus, different characteristic scales of the filamented patterns follow for differently strong rotation rates.
-Note that the corresponding characteristic horizontal scale of the pattern remains still significantly larger than the height $H$ of the layer, $\Lambda\gg 1$.
+Figure \ref{fig:1} already demonstrated that the aggregation process to a supergranule is interrupted when the rotation is sufficiently strong.
+Thus, different characteristic scales of the filamented patterns follow for differently strong rotation rates when the global perspective is taken.
+Note that the corresponding characteristic horizontal scale of the pattern remains still significantly larger than the height $H$ of the layer, so still $\Lambda\gg 1$.

 Figure \ref{fig:5} displays the spectral transfer of run R1\_Ro5, the weakly rotating counterpart to run R1, at two time instants.
 This simulation starts again with the perturbed, diffusive equilibrium state, but includes the Coriolis force term.
 Figs. \ref{fig:5}(a) demonstrate that additional weak rotation prevents the formation of one domain-sized large-scale flow structure.
-The inverse cascade in the subset of two-dimensional modes is at work as long as the convection patterns have to be rebuilt up to their new mean scale $\Lambda({\rm Ro})$.
-While this is still the case at the transient time $t=350$, the inverse cascade of the thermal variance ceases eventually at $t=850$ as seen in Figs. \ref{fig:5}(c).
-Once they have reached the maximal possible extension, the inverse cascade of the thermal variance vanishes with $\Pi_{\Theta}^{\mathrm{h}}(k'',t)\ge 0$ across all horizontal wave numbers $k''$.
-This is in contrast to the cascade of the kinetic energy, as $\Pi_v^{\mathrm{h}}(k'',t) < 0$ for a significant interval of wave numbers $k^{\prime\prime}$.
-The spectral transfer for the kinetic energy with respect to both subsets (1) and (2), as well as for the thermal variance with respect to the three-dimensional triads of subset (2) is not altered qualitatively from the non-rotating case.
+The inverse cascade of thermal variance in the subset of two-dimensional modes is at work as long as the convection patterns have to be rebuilt up to their new mean scale $\Lambda({\rm Ro})$.
+While this is still the case at the transient time $t=350$, the inverse cascade ceases eventually at $t=850$ as seen in Figs. \ref{fig:5}(c).
+Once they have reached the maximal possible extension, the inverse cascade of the thermal variance vanishes with $\Pi_{\Theta}^{\mathrm{h}}(k_{h}',t)\ge 0$ across all horizontal limit wave numbers $k_{h}'$.
+This is in contrast to the cascades of the kinetic energy.
+The spectral transfer for the kinetic energy with respect to both subsets (1) and (2) -- as well as for the thermal variance with respect to the three-dimensional triads of subset (2) -- is not altered qualitatively from the non-rotating case.

 While Fig. \ref{fig:1} demonstrated that the final supergranule size depends on the strength of rotation, Figure \ref{fig:6} reveals that the characteristic horizontal pattern scale is in fact a \textit{linear} function of the Rossby number,